 KITTY TAYLOR (She/They) who joined the CA LGBTQ Health and Human Services Network as Administrative Assistant in December of 2021.

 JOSE TORRES CASILLAS (He, Him), Policy and Legislative Advocate, joined Health Access in 2017.
 Jose was born in Jalisco, Mexico and raised in San Bernardino, California before moving to the Sacramento area.
 He works on Medi-Cal related policies and improving health care access to undocumented individuals in the state.

 Jose received his B.A. in Sociology with a minor in Chicanx Studies from the University of California, Davis.
 Jose earned his Master’s in Public Administration from the University of the Pacific.
 Prior to joining Health Access, Jose worked for the CA State Senate and the California Democratic Party.

 Jose enjoys lifting weights for fun, playing video games, and trying different foods as a self-described foodie.

 Capell & Assoc - Beth Capell

-BETH CAPELL, principal with Capell & Assoc., provides policy analysis, legislative advocacy, and other strategic input to Health Access and to other consumer, labor and public interest organizations on health care issues.
+BETH CAPELL (She, Her), principal with Capell & Assoc., provides policy analysis, legislative advocacy, and other strategic input to Health Access and to other consumer, labor and public interest organizations on health care issues.